crdschurch/crds-net/README.md

 They will be shipped off to logzio only if there is an error and only STDERR is recorded

+To find an erroneous log use the following search term in the logz.io search bar:

+    type:"APPLICATION_NAME"

+APPLICATION_NAME is the value set to that environment variable

 ## Advanced Setup
 ### Building Assets
 `crds-net` uses `jekyll-asset-pipeline` to create Javascript/CSS assets.
 If you see that assets are not showing up make sure to check that [the pipeline is installed correctly](https://github.com/crdschurch/jekyll-asset-pipeline).
 If all else fails, try `rm -rf _site` and then start Jekyll back up.